 Puez-Odle Nature Park (Naturpark Puez-Geisler) is located in the province of South Tyrol in Northern Italy.
-Home to some of the most recognizable peaks and ridgelines in the Dolomites, Puez-Odle Nature Park is a fabulous destination for hiking.
+Home to some of the most recognizable peaks and ridgelines in the Dolomites, Puez-Odle Nature Park is one of the most popular destinations in the Dolomites.

 Comprising 10,722 hectares, Puez-Odle Nature Park is not a huge park.
 However, we find ourselves returning repeatedly to revisit places we love and to uncover new trails.
 Because there are so many ways to access the park (many gateways), it’s easy to re-discover the Puez-Odle mountains again and again, from multiple entry points.

 The park’s most well-known mountain group is Odle di Funes/Vilnösser Geisler, or simply the Odle/Geisler Group.
 You can easily approach these sawtooth mountains from Val di Funes/Villnösstal Valley, or from Val Gardena (via cableways).

 In the north, the park is dominated by the Odle d’Eores/Aferer Geisler and Sass de Putia/Peiterkofel, which are accessible from Val di Funes, Val d’Eores/Aferer Tal, and the stunning mountain pass Passo delle Erbe.